Neural Emotion Director: Speech-preserving semantic control of facial expressions in "in-the-wild" videos: Experimental Results

 \subsection{Quantitative Comparisons}

-To assess the performance of each of the aforementioned methods in manipulating the emotion we use a variant of the self-reenactment task that includes the manipulation of the expressions.
+To assess the performance of each method in manipulating the emotion we use a variant of the self-reenactment task that includes the manipulation of the expressions.
 In particular, given a video of emotional label $y$ (\eg happy), we modify its emotion by defining the target emotion as the same label $y$ (from happy to happy).
 In this case, the output video should match the original one.
-Specifically, the discrepancy between the ``self-translated" and the ground truth video is measured using the following metrics: 1) \textbf{Face Average Pixel Distance (FAPD):} which is the mean L2-distance of RGB values across all facial pixels and frames, between the ground truth and generated video.
+Specifically, the discrepancy between the ``self-translated" and the real video is measured using the following metrics: 1) \textbf{Face Average Pixel Distance (FAPD):} which is the mean $\ell_2$ distance of RGB values across all facial pixels and frames, between the ground truth and generated video.
 We use the extracted face mask to define the face area.
 2) \textbf{Frech\'{e}t inception distance (FID)\cite{heusel2017fid}:} which is computed by using the feature vectors from a state-of-the-art face recognition network\cite{deng2018arcface} for all the ground truth and the generated frames.

 Our \textit{3D-based Emotion Manipulator} can translate the sequences to the same domain by simply using their own style vector as extracted by the style encoder $E$.
 However, for the other 3 methods, the label $y$ of the original video has to be known so that it can be used as the target label.
 Therefore, our quantitative comparison is performed in our \textbf{MEAD dataset}, in which videos are emotionally annotated by the authors of~\cite{wang2020mead}.
 Specifically, for each actor we use 4 videos per emotion, leading to a total of 84 videos, of average duration $\sim3$ secs.
-Results are presented in Table~\ref{tab:quant_FID}.
-For a visual comparison please refer to Fig. \ref{fig:quantitative_comp}.
-Note that ICface requires a tighter face cropping and padding with the background color has been used for visualization.
-Also, \textit{disgusted} and \textit{angry} are not supported by the DSM method.
+Results are presented in Tab.~\ref{tab:quant_FID}.
+For a visual comparison please refer to Fig.~\ref{fig:quantitative_comp}.
+Note that \textit{disgusted} and \textit{angry} are not supported by the DSM method.

 As can be seen, our method outperforms the baselines in both metrics overall.
 We also exhibit superior performance in almost all 7 emotions individually.
-This shows the increased realism of our synthesized videos as well as the better expression transferability in terms of identity preservation (see Fig. \ref{fig:quantitative_comp} for artifacts produced by the methods of GANmut~\cite{sdapolito2021GANmut} and ICface~\cite{Tripathy_ICface}).
+This shows the higher realism of our synthesized videos as well as the better expression transferability in terms of identity preservation (see Fig.~\ref{fig:quantitative_comp} for artifacts produced by GANmut and ICface).